Somerville (video game): Plot

 One evening, a man, a woman, their young son, and their pet dog return to their rural home after an outing.
 As they sleep in front of their TV, massive obelisk-like alien vessels descend from the skies.
-The vessels are made from a substance that reacts to different kinds of energy: blue energy softens and dissipates it, red energy hardens it, and purple energy attracts and repulses it.
+The vessels are composed of a strange alien material/substance that reacts to different kinds of energy: blue energy softens it, red energy hardens it, and purple energy attracts and repulses it.
 A human military organization launches a counterattack against the invaders, and the battle between both sides rains destruction across the land.
-The man and his family attempt to flee, but retreat to their basement when their car is destroyed by an alien projectile.
-Shortly afterward, a human soldier wearing a suit of alien technology hurtles into their house.
+The family attempts to flee, but retreats to the basement after their car is destroyed during the alien attack.
+Shortly afterward, a soldier wearing alien-enhanced armor crashes into their house.
 In his dying moments, the soldier reaches out to the man, who clasps his hand and is imbued with the power to manipulate the blue alien energy.
 The man is rendered unconscious from the experience.

 It is daylight when the man awakens.
 The battle ended some time ago, and the alien vessels still dominate the skies.
 The man's wife and son are gone, but his dog remains.
 Using the blue energy, the man and dog make their way out of the ruins of the house and venture into the desolate countryside.
-Eventually, the man is separated from his dog, but soon finds another ally, a second human soldier who wields red energy.
+Eventually the man is separated from his dog, but he soon finds another ally, a second human soldier who wields red energy.
 The red soldier assists the man as they enter a mine, but when a catwalk collapses, he is fatally injured while protecting the man from the fall into the chasm below.
-Before the soldier dies, he gives the man his red energy ability.
+Before the soldier dies, the man gains the soldier's red energy ability.
 The man emerges from the mine and is swept down a river to a small town.
 He is found by other survivors taking shelter in the storage rooms beneath a grocery store, and is reunited with his family and dog.

-The family leaves the building and sets off through the town, but hostile alien constructs pursue them.
+The family leave the building and set off through the town, but hostile alien constructs pursue them.
 They are defended by a third human soldier who uses purple energy to shoot the constructs.
-The soldier guides them to a church, and they climb to the top of its bell tower, where an aircraft sent by the military organization arrives to pick them up.
+The soldier guides them to a church, and they climb to the top of its bell tower, where an aircraft sent by the military arrives to pick them up.
 Unfortunately, an alien vessel notices them and fires at the tower; the soldier and the man manage to board the aircraft, but it is forced to depart prematurely to avoid destruction.
 The woman, child, and dog are left behind as the alien constructs overrun the tower.